jfree/skijagraphics2d/README.md

 SkijaGraphics2D
 ===============

-Version 1.0.2, 4 August 2021
+Version 1.0.3, 7 August 2021

 Overview
 --------
 **SkijaGraphics2D** is an implementation of Java2D's `Graphics2D` API that targets Skia via the [Skija](https://github.com/JetBrains/skija) bindings.
-The project is exploratory at the moment, but potential uses for this are to:
+The project is exploratory at the moment, but potential uses for this are:

-- provide a path for Java applications to access the Skia rendering pipeline (potential speed and quality gains plus access to target formats such as SVG and PDF)
+- to provide a path for Java applications to access the Skia rendering engine, perhaps providing speed and/or quality gains compared to Java2D as well as access to target formats supported by Skia (for example, SVG and PDF)
-- include libraries such as [JFreeChart](https://github.com/jfree/jfreechart) and [Orson Charts](https://github.com/jfree/orsoncharts) in [Jetpack Compose Desktop](https://www.jetbrains.com/lp/compose/) applications
+- to include libraries such as [JFreeChart](https://github.com/jfree/jfreechart) and [Orson Charts](https://github.com/jfree/orsoncharts) in [Jetpack Compose Desktop](https://www.jetbrains.com/lp/compose/) applications

-Note that these are **potential** uses, so far I haven't tried those things out...if you have then let us know what worked and what didn't work.
+Note that these are **potential** uses, so far I haven't tried those things out...if you have then let me know what worked and what didn't work.

 Testing
 -------
-SkijaGraphics2D is being tested using [Graphics2D Tester](https://github.com/jfree/graphics2d-tester) and produces the output shown below.
+**SkijaGraphics2D** is being tested using [Graphics2D Tester](https://github.com/jfree/graphics2d-tester) and produces the output shown below and now matches Java2D quite closely:

 ![SkijaGraphics2D test output](skija.png)